fabri1983/sgdk-video-player/README.md

 ### TODO
-- Fix calculation for HInt lower limit MOVIE_HINT_COLORS_SWAP_END_SCANLINE.
-- Idea to avoid sending the first 2 strips'pals:
+- Idea to avoid sending the first 2 strips'pals and just 1 strip's pals:
-	- don't do +64 nor -64 over the pals ptrs anymore.
+	- change +64 and -64 over the pals ptrs by +32 and -32 accordingly.
+	- Start with palIdxInVDP = 32 in HInt.
-	- Hint now starts at 1 row of tiles less than the already calculated in movieHVInterrupts.h.
+	- Hint now starts 1 row of tiles less than the already calculated in movieHVInterrupts.h.
 	- It likely will flicker with DMA transfer override into active display period.
+- Once the unpack/load of tileset/tilemap/pals happen during the time of an active display loop we can discard palInFrameRootPtr and just call setPalsPointer()
+- Use VirtualDub to resize the video with the correct filter to keep image crisp.
 - Could declaring the arrays data[] y pals_data[] directly in ASM reduce rom size and/or speed access?
 - Clear mem used by sound when exiting the video loop?
 - Try to change from H40 to H32 on HInt Callback and see any speed gain.